mattdvhope/source-landing/content/blog/testing-sales-copy/index.md

 A stellar sales letter will cause the little fire in your belly, first set alight by the headline, to metamorphosize into a blazing inferno of desire by the end of your read.
 The letter will convince you to buy... or at least move you to grasp for the free offer.

 Why?
-Because such a letter convinces you that what it sells will bring massively more value into your life than whatever money you'll have to spend.
+Because such a letter convinces you that what it sells will bring massively more value into your life than whatever money you'll spend.

 {I will write more in the coming days.
 This letter is currently under construction.
 So stay in touch on Facebook.
 You know the drill.
 Like my page, send me a Facebook Message, yadda, yadda...}